ellaomoni/HNG-Project/Public_API/README.md

 # Basic API

 ## Description
-This is a basic API built with Node.js to retrieve  basic information in JSON format
+This is a basic API built with Node.js to retrieve my basic information in JSON format fro HNG task 0, a public API that returns my registered email address on HNG12 Slack workspace, the current data time and The GitHub URL of the repository.

 ## Features
 - Returns basic information via `/my_info` endpoint.